COVID-19 pandemic in Sri Lanka: 20 October 2020 – 31 October 2020

 On 20 October 2020, a Special Investigation Unit police inspector tested positive for COVID-19.
 The government placed a curfew in the Kuliyapitiya area.
 Police spokesman DIG Ajith Rohana stated that vehicles travelling from Colombo to Kandy were not allowed to stop in curfew areas.
-The Pannala public health inspector said that a woman from Pannala who attended a wedding in Divulapitiya tested positive several days later.
 The total number of people who recovered from COVID-19 increased to 3,644.

 On 21 October 2020, the Fort police station re-opened.
 The Sri Lankan Army built the Kandakadu Special Hospital.
 The Peliyagoda Fish Market immediately closed after several COVID-19 cases were reported there.

 On 22 October 2020, four police officers, who tested positive COVID-19 at the Bambalapitiya Police Station, were instructed to self-quarantine; they were also posted at the Peliyagoda Fish Market.
 The government imposed a curfew for Kotahena, Mattakuliya, Modara, Wellampitiya, Bloemendhal and Grandpass.
 Five areas in the Kalutara District were labeled as isolated areas, including Agalawatta, Gorakgoda, Beragoda, Dapiligoda, and Kekulandara North.
 Later, Chief Epidemiologist Samaraweera announced that 13 districts were affected by the second wave of the virus, and that there was a high possibility of it spreading into 12 other districts.
 50 new cases were reported from the Minuwangoda cluster, and 22 cases in the Katunayaka Trade Zone.
 Six cases were reported in the Peliyagoada Fish Market and 22 cases were in direct contact with people in the Minuwangoda cluster.

 On 23 October 2020, 609 new COVID-19 cases were reported, and included cases from 48 quarantine centres.
 The total case count rose up to 6,896.
 Minister of Health Pavithra Wanniarachchi said that 30 hospitals and 3,500 beds had been allocated for COVID-19 patients.
 The Government Medical Officers' Association said that people should go for immediate zonal lockdown after identifying the spread of COVID-19.
 45 Colombo port customs officers were sent to self-quarantine.
 200 workers took PCR tests, and 45 of them tested positive for COVID-19.

 On the same day, more than 400,000 PCR tests were performed.
 Beruwala harbour closed after it reported 10 out of 16 positive PCR tests.
 Fish markets and fisheries harbours closed islandwide due to the Peliyagoda cluster.
 At the end of the day, COVID-19 cases rose up to 850.
 On 24 October, the government implemented a quarantine curfew in Maradana and Dematagoda, effective until 26 October.
 On the same day, 71 people were arrested for violating lockdown, and a man from Kandakkuliya, Kalpitiya, died at the Kalpitiya hospital while waiting for a PCR test.
 Around 40,000 people were under quarantine restrictions.
 The Nugegoda weekly fair was temporarily closed, as one person tested positive for COVID-19.